clux/facemaulers/spine/halos.md

 Goblin realm has funny goblins: "why can't i meet your parents? are you embarrased of me?"

 #### Loot (outside gold)
 Sunwuko's Spirit: Grant Breath of Heaven Spell: Heal all allies within 30ft 6d8 as action.
-DID THEY GET THIS?^
-TODO: give something that boosts his damage.
+ALso grants +1 CON and WIS (max 20).

 Tome of Clear Thought. +2 int.